-A PRRAC policy report.
-By Megan Haberle, Ebony Gayles, and Philip Tegeler (2012).
+A PRRAC Policy Brief (December 2012).
+By Megan Haberle, Ebony Gayles, and Philip Tegeler.

 Even where affordable housing is available in high-opportunity communities, it may not truly be accessible to low-income and minority tenants without well-designed outreach and admissions practices.
 Communities rich in social resources—such as good schools, environmental quality, and safe streets—frequently have a history of exclusion that can be forbidding to minority families who consider moving to them.
 This dynamic is reinforced by the simple difficulty of gaining meaningful information about rentals in areas where residents lack friends, family, or other community connections.
 Robust, thoughtfully crafted marketing and tenant selection policy can help federal and state agencies (as well as individual developers) ensure that their resources foster diverse communities and counter the legacies of exclusion.
 In addition to being good policy, these responsibilities arise from the Fair Housing Act, which established the civil rights mandates of nondiscrimination and integration and includes a statutory directive that all federal housing programs “affirmatively further fair housing” (AFFH).1 This directive requires that all agencies administering housing-related programs go beyond policing discrimination to ensure that federal housing resources actively advance integration and housing choice.2

 The Department of Housing and Urban Development implements the AFFH requirement through its Affirmative Fair Housing Marketing (AFHM) guidance, along with other civil programs—supported by nondiscriminatory tenant selection procedures—serve an important role in rights regulations applicable to its own programs.
 However, our largest low-income housing development program, the Low Income Housing Tax Credit, lacks any federal affirmative marketing guidelines, tenant selection rules, or other AFFH guidance to the state housing finance agencies (HFAs) that administer the program.